lidickson1/Alchemy2/README.md

 # Alchemy

-A small game written in Java using the [Processing Library](https://processing.org/).
+Inspired by games like [Little Alchemy](https://littlealchemy.com/) and [Doodle God](http://doodlegod.com/games/doodle-god/#all), Alchemy is a game about combining and creating new elements.
+It is a desktop application written in Java using the [Processing Library](https://processing.org/).

 ## Prerequisites